 Chuck Corra: He’s not someone super well-known outside of this book, so why are we covering this?
 I think a lot of people who might be listening to this already, Nova hillbilly, Elegy, maybe Reddit, maybe you’re pissed off about it, but if you don’t know about it, It’s essentially J D has written kind of his life story up unto this point, growing up in an Appalachian town of Jackson, Kentucky, but also in a rust belt town of Middletown Ohio.

-We’ll get into the fact that he doesn’t do a great job of delineating between the two it’s becoming international bestseller.
+We’ll get into the fact that he doesn’t do a great job of delineating between the two it’s becoming an international bestseller.
 And like I mentioned before, lots of people have read it and view it as.
 The definitive book that describes Appalachia, which is extremely problematic that we’re going to talk about.

 It’s also been used in many academic courses in different high schools and college curricula, which I find troubling.
 And it is And I put lots of well-meaning white people read the book.
 It was just true.
 We are just sharing lots of, oh, I would say, lots of book clubs, like reading the book and talking about it.

 Many well-meaning white people from the coasts like to read it and talk about how misunderstood people fly over the country, as they call it, are.
-But they’re big reason why we’re talking about it and why we’re talking about it now.
+But they’re a big reason why we’re talking about it and why we’re talking about it now.
 Is that a movie is being made about it.
 Now the book came out; I want to say, was it 20, 15, 20, 16, John?

 Yeah, I think so.
 And so it’s how it’s like hay day.
 There’ve been a lot of responses written to it.
 It’s green-lit into a movie, not just a movie.
 Ron Howard is directing it, which means that already it’s getting a lot of Oscar buzz.
 It’s got Glenn close.

 Steam and a lot of attention, we want to make sure that we have set the record about it straight from our perspective before that comes out because it will get a lot of attention when it comes out.
-And I think that is makes it all the more relevant.
+And I think that makes it all the more relevant.
 We’re planning on this being a three-part series today; we’re going to be talking about the book and breaking down some of the more problematic parts of it.

 Big John Isner: JD Vance starts out by telling us a bit of himself.